Soulslike: Gameplay

-Setting and plot
+Many Soulslike games include the concept of a bonfire which acts as a checkpoint.
+As introduced in Dark Souls, bonfires are small campfires of bones marked by a coiled sword, but may be contextualized differently in other games.

+Activating a bonfire sets it as a respawn point for the player character should they die.
+They can also be used to restore health and magic as well as remove status effects, but these resting actions revive most enemies within the game world.
+Some bonfires can be used to level up and perform other actions such as repairing weapons.
+Players can also generally warp or fast travel between all bonfires discovered in the game world.

+Bonfires were designed by Dark Souls director Hidetaka Miyazaki, saying that they were the single addition he was most excited about in the transition from Demon's Souls to its sequel.
+Serving as both a recovery and respawn point, Bonfires were designed to be a "powerful" aspect of gameplay and a place where players could gather together to share experiences and emotionally communicate.
+It was also designed to be a "place of warmth", and one of the few "heartwarming" locations in the game's world, expressing the feeling of dark fantasy that he was trying to create.

+Since the introduction of the bonfires in Dark Souls, many games have adopted similar progression mechanics; serving either as a reset, leveling, or traveling beacon in games.
+This mechanic provides a means to avoid an outright failure state, while still providing a risk-and-reward system to make the game challenging to the player.

+Common themes

 Soulslike games are commonly defined by their dark fantasy setting and lack of overt storytelling, as well as their deep worldbuilding, with a captivating world being cited as key to spark players' desire to explore.
 Players are meant to discover bits and pieces of the game's lore over time via environmental storytelling, item descriptions and cryptic dialogue, piecing it together themselves to increase the game's sense of mystery.
 Despite their dark themes, the settings of Soulslikes sometimes feature elements of comic relief, such as unexpected interactions (e.g. petting a cat), humorous reactions from non-player characters, peculiar outfits and weapons, and unusual, often slapstick means of death, such as being eaten by a Mimic.

-History
+Notable examples

 The Soulslike genre had its genesis in Demon's Souls (2009), developed by FromSoftware and directed by Hidetaka Miyazaki.
 It introduced the core tenets that would be followed by the Dark Souls series, such as the combat, death mechanics, multiplayer, storytelling, and dark fantasy setting.
 Dark Souls was released as a spiritual successor in 2011.

-Games considered to be Soulslikes include the FromSoftware games Bloodborne (2015), and Elden Ring (2022); these, along with Demon's Souls and the Dark Souls series are considered as part of a Soulsborne genre (a portmanteau of Souls and Bloodborne) to describe Soulslike games specifically by FromSoftware.
-Sekiro: Shadows Die Twice, also directed by Hidetaka Miyazaki, is sometimes considered a Soulsborne game due to its similar design and shared mechanics, but differs in its setting and roleplaying elements.
+Games considered to be Soulslike include Bloodborne, Sekiro: Shadows Die Twice, and Elden Ring.